surgeventures/surgex/GUIDE.md

 with something more modern than
 [this video card](https://en.wikipedia.org/wiki/Color_Graphics_Adapter).

-100 column limit also works well with GitHub.
+Also, 100 column limit plays well with GitHub, CodeClimate, HexDocs and others.

 #### Examples